Music and the Stories

 Reflection: I was drawn to the years before the announcement.

-Elizabeth’s story holds a quiet ache — hope carried so long it almost becomes part of your identity.
+Elizabeth’s story holds a quiet ache, hope carried so long it almost becomes part of your identity.

 By the time the answer comes, she has already learned how to live faithfully without it.

+What stayed with me is the gentleness of the moment.
 The miracle doesn’t erase the waiting; it gives meaning to every year that came before.

-I wrote this song about prayers that remain unanswered long enough to reshape expectations,
+I wrote this song about prayers that remain unanswered long enough to reshape expectations, and the humility of receiving joy after you have stopped demanding it.

-Sometimes fulfillment doesn’t return you to who you were — it honors who you became while you waited.
+Sometimes fulfillment doesn’t return you to who you were it honors who you became while you waited.

 Purple River